-Define (awesome) performance benchmarks :
+1.1.
+Define (awesome) performance benchmarks

-Identify problem areas :
+1.2.
+Identify problem areas

-Once you are done defining the benchmark figures, use tools to identify areas where application is lagging behind benchmark numbers.
-Deep dive to statement level in your code.
+Once you define the benchmark figures, use performance monitoring tools (such as VisualVM or JMeter) to identify areas where the application lags behind benchmark numbers.
+Deep dive to the statement level in your code.
 Identify which pieces of code is causing the degraded performance.
 List each of them and keep track of each piece in the whole process.

-Solve each problem and measure the difference :
+1.3.
+Solve each problem and measure the difference

-Measure overall performance :
+1.4.
+Measure overall performance improvement

 - Take help of automation.
 Use tools to capture performance after every change.
 It will make life much easy.